mikedamay/PureDI/README.md

     TODO docs: in a factory bean
     TODO docs: example of assembly exclusion
-    TODO docs: connect up summary and details in DesignRationale
+    TODO docs: connect up summary and details in DesignRationale TODO add debug message for Diagnostics to prevent it showing the view string - maybe